-- Present a (medical) biological subject in a structured fashion in the form of a report using various articles from scientific journals;
+- present the results of your literature research in a structured, concise fashion in the form of an assay using various articles from scientific journals;

 Structure of the thesis